Medical tests in Dubai, Abu Dhabi, UAE

 - It is possible to apply and pay online at the DHA website but you can't do the test online - the DHA website will not stick a needle in your arm for blood or give you an X-ray.
 So most people just go to the center and pay there.
 Your employer is supposed to pay the fees as part of the sponsorship process.

 - You don't need to pay cash if your company has a corporate account at the DHA.
-You'll know if that's the case.
+Your employer should inform you if that's the case.

 - Official information does not mention any tests for drugs, alcohol, or DNA analysis.
 But to be safe it's probably a good idea not to drink or take drugs before going for the test.
 Nothing you can do if you think DNA analysis is performed and it bothers you, except find a job in another country or change what you believe.